GOP under fire for rhetoric over IRS

-(The Hill) – Republicans are coming under fire for their rhetoric over $80 billion in funding for the IRS included a massive climate, tax and health care bill that Democrats in Congress are sending to the White House.
+(The Hill) — Republicans are coming under fire for their rhetoric over $80 billion in funding for the IRS including a massive climate, tax, and health care bill that Democrats in Congress are sending to the White House.

 “Contrary to the misinformation from opponents of this legislation, small business or households earning $400,000 per year or less will not see an increase in the chances that they are audited,” Treasury Secretary Janet Yellen wrote to IRS Commissioner Charles Rettig in a letter dated Aug.
 11.